imbbLab/v3c-viz/README.md

 ## Features
 * Visualisation interactively customisable using GUI
 * Optionally load interact file for visualising contacts
+* Index generated automatically at start of run to enable random access of data
+* User can select which chromosomes to view

 ## Current limitations
-* Load one chromosome at a time (.pairs file should only contain data from a single chromosome)
-* Loads .pairs file into memory for fast access, so may fail for large .pairs files
+* Must use .gz compressed pairs file

 ## Getting started
 * Download the latest archive from the releases page
 * Extract and then run the following command:
 ```
-./hicvis -d path/to/data.pairs -i path/to/contacts.interact
+./hicvis -d path/to/data.gz -i path/to/contacts.interact
 ```